-- the scope, progress, results and costs of formulation development and manufacture of drug product to support nonclinical and clinical development of our product candidates: - the extent to which we enter into additional collaboration arrangements regarding product discovery or development, or acquire or in-license products or technologies; - our ability to establish additional collaborations with favorable terms, if at all; - the costs, timing, and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the scope, progress, results and costs of formulation development and manufacture of drug product to support nonclinical and clinical development of our product candidates; - the extent to which we enter into additional collaboration arrangements regarding product discovery or development, or acquire or in-license products or technologies; - our ability to establish additional collaborations with favorable terms, if at all; - the costs, timing, and outcome of regulatory review of our product candidates; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.

 Identifying potential product candidates and conducting formulation development, nonclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of products that we do not expect to be commercially available for several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Even if we generate positive clinical data, additional financing may not be available to us on acceptable terms, or at all.
-If we are unable to raise sufficient capital to fund our planned operations, we may be forced to curtail operations, explore strategic alternatives, including a sale of the company or a merger, or potentially cease operations if no other options are available.
+If we are unable to raise sufficient capital to fund our planned operations, we may be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.